Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Audio Scrubbing
    If your animation has sound,
-   this option plays bits of the sound wave while you move the time cursor with LMB or keyboard arrows.
+   this option plays bits of the sound wave while you move the time cursor with :kbd:`LMB` or keyboard arrows.
 Audio Muted
    Mute the sound from Sequence Editors.
 AV-sync